 How to setup

-After possible boxes have been selected, just save the rule to apply changes.
+- After possible boxes have been selected, Save the rule.

 Optional – Default Rule for all Products

-If you want to have a rule that applies if no other rules are assigned then you can set this checkbox.
+In the Optional panel, if you want to have a dimensional rule apply if no other rules are assigned then you can set this checkbox.

 Final Step (For Big Commerce)